 If you want to apply for Medicare online, visit the Social Security Administration website and follow the on-screen instructions.

 To apply over the phone, call 1-800-722-1213 between 7:00 AM – 7:00 PM, Monday through Friday.
 For those applying who are deaf or hard of hearing, call TTY 1-800-325-0778.

 To apply in person, make an appointment and visit your local Social Security office.

-Medicaid is a federally subsidized program that provides medical insurance for low income adults, children, pregnant women, people with disabilities, and seniors.
+Medicaid is a federally subsidized program that provides medical insurance for low-income adults, children, pregnant women, people with disabilities, and seniors.
 It is often used hand in hand with Medicare.
-In most cases Medicaid helps provide coverage for certain medical services and prescriptions that Medicare might not cover.
-Medicaid, similarly to Medicare, is administered by the states while acting in accordance to federal requirements.
+In most cases, Medicaid helps provide coverage for certain medical services and prescriptions that Medicare might not cover.
+Similar to Medicare, Medicaid is administered by the states while acting in accordance with federal requirements.
 Because Medicaid is administered and operated on a state level, programs will vary from state to state.
 Most often, eligibility is based on income.
 But some states have expanded their programs in recent years.
 The best way to know if you’re eligible is to apply.

-Under federal law, states are mandated to cover the following benefits:
+Under federal law, states must cover the following benefits:

 - Inpatient and outpatient hospital services